-To effectively tackle these challenges, we propose a novel scheme (named AdvImmu).
-AdvImmu benefits from being independent of reference images and is robust against various adverse weather conditions, which is materialized by considering the stability of weather conditions within past seconds.
-Concretely, AdvImmu consists of Locally Sequential Mechanism (LSM), Globally Shuffled Mechanism (GSM), and Unfolded Regularizers (URs) modules.
-Specifically, LSM exploits the temporal correlations between consecutive frames via three distinct units: Instant Unit (InsU), which is designed to detect instantaneous information in the input; Integral Unit (IntU), which focuses on capturing stable and shared background information from the scenes; Derivative Unit (DU), which excels in sensing dynamic changes in the environment.
-As discussed, since LSM integrates temporal patterns from historical consecutive frames, it is susceptible to overfitting specific input sequence order.
+In particular, LSM exploits the temporal correlations between consecutive frames via three distinct units: Instant Unit (InsU), which is designed to detect instantaneous information in the input; Integral Unit (IntU), which focuses on capturing stable and shared background information from the scenes; Derivative Unit (DU), which excels in sensing dynamic changes in the environment.
+However, since LSM integrates temporal patterns from historical consecutive frames, it is susceptible to overfitting specific input sequence order.
 To mitigate LSM's temporality-related overfitting, GSM is introduced to rearrange the segments processed by the LSM.
-This strategic shuffling ensures that the model does not merely memorize a particular data order but instead learns a generalizable pattern across varied data sequences.
+This strategic shuffling ensures that the model does not merely memorize a particular data order but instead learns a generalizable pattern across various data sequences.
 On top of LSM and GSM, URs are proposed to improve the model's generalization across diverse adverse weather conditions by penalizing the model complexity.
-Concretely, in addition to the conventional pixel-level cross entropy loss used in semantic understanding, we propose using the deep unfolding technique \cite{10529194} to unfold an image-level regularizer and an inter-class contrastive regularizer into layers.
+Concretely, in addition to the conventional pixel-level cross entropy loss used in semantic understanding, we propose to use the deep unfolding technique \cite{10529194} to unfold an image-level regularizer and an inter-class contrastive regularizer into layers.